10 Simple At Home Fall Prevention Exercises for Seniors

 Stand in front of a counter or between two study chairs of the same height.

 Hold onto the supportive surface and bend your knee to raise one foot and balance on the other leg.
-Put that foot down and then repeat using the other leg.
+Place that foot down, then repeat using the other leg.

 Aim to balance for 10 – 15 seconds on each leg.